honeycombio/refinery/config.md

 CacheCapacity is the number of traces to keep in the cache's circular buffer.

 The collection cache is used to collect all spans into a trace as well as remember the sampling decision for any spans that might come in after the trace has been marked "complete" (either by timing out or seeing the root span).
-The number of traces in the cache should be many multiples (100x to 1000x) of the total number of concurrently active traces (trace throughput * trace duration).
+The number of traces in the cache should be many multiples (100x to 1000x) of the total number of concurrently active traces (trace throughput \* trace duration).

 - Eligible for live reload.
 - Type: `int`
 - Default: `10000`

+### `PeerQueueSize`

+PeerQueueSize is the maximum number of in-flight spans redirected from other peers stored in the peer span queue.

+The peer span queue serves as a buffer for spans redirected from other peers before they are processed.
+In the event that this queue reaches its capacity, any subsequent spans will be discarded.
+The size of this queue is contingent upon the number of peers within the cluster.
+Specifically, with N peers, the queue's span capacity is determined by (N-1)/N of the total number of spans.
+Its minimum value should be at least three times the CacheCapacity.

+- Not eligible for live reload.
+- Type: `int`
+- Default: `30000`

+### `IncomingQueueSize`

+IncomingQueueSize is the number of in-flight spans to keep in the incoming span queue.

+The incoming span queue is used to buffer spans before they are processed.
+If this queue fills up, then subsequent spans will be dropped.
+Its minimum value should be at least three times the CacheCapacity.

+- Not eligible for live reload.
+- Type: `int`
+- Default: `30000`

 ### `AvailableMemory`